This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Inappropriate Substrate

-- Maintain proper humidity levels for your snake’s species
+- Proper moisture balance maintains humidity levels essential for your snake’s digestion and shedding

 Incorrect Daylight-Darkness Cycle